dennisshevtsov/code-convention/README.md

 ```
 * Do start a comment at a new line, not at the end of a line of code.
 * Do start a comment with an uppercase letter.
+* Do end a comment with a period.